mysticalayushi/Customer-Churn-Prediction/README.md

 This project answers the question:

 > **"Given a customer's demographic and banking profile, how likely are they to leave?"**

-The model analyzes customer attributes such as:

-- Age 👤
-- Geography 🌍
-- Credit Score 📊
-- Account Balance 💰
-- Tenure ⏳
-- Number of Products 🧾
-- Active Membership ✅

 ---

 ## 🚀 Live Demo